Tito Larriva: Tito & Tarantula

 Tito & Tarantula began in 1992 when Larriva and lead guitarist Peter Atanasoff would perform in bars and cafes with friends every week.
 "We've always had an unspoken rule," Larriva said to the Tucson Weekly in 1997, "and the rule is that everyone plays pretty much what they want.
 The band rarely rehearses."
 Tarantula was featured on the soundtrack of Robert Rodriguez's movie Desperado which Larriva also scored.
-In 1996, Tito and Tarantula continue their relationship with Rodriguez, appearing in the film, soundtrack, and score, for From Dusk Till Dawn.
+In 1996, Tito and Tarantula continue their relationship with Rodriguez, appearing in the film, soundtrack, and score, for From Dusk till Dawn.
 Larriva, Atanasoff, and Johnny "Vatos" Hernandez are the band performing their song After Dark in the bar for Salma Hayek.
 In 1997, Tito & Tarantula released its long-awaited and highly acclaimed debut album Tarantism.
 They followed up with, Hungry Sally & Other Killer Lullabies in 1999, and Little Bitch in 2000.
 In 2002, the band was joined by Larriva's former Cruzados bandmate Steven Hufsteter.
 Later that year, they released Andalucia.
-Back Into The Darkness is their most recent release (2008).
+8 Arms To Hold You is their most recent release (2019).